jmeissen/openai-sdk/README.md

      (aref (oai:choices *response*) 0)))))
 ```

-## Schema generation
+## JSON Schema generation for tool calling

-I have included a
+I have included a convenience wrapper for writing JSON Schemas to include as
-convenience wrapper for writing JSON Schemas to include as `:parameters`.
-However,
+`:parameters`.
+However, this part is not yet feature-complete (I have not included
-this part is not yet feature-complete (I have not included references).
-So if you
+references).
+So if you want to do esoteric stuff in the JSON schema tool-call
-want to do esoteric stuff in the JSON schema tool-call parameters, then you must
+parameters, then you must conform to `com.inuoe.jzon` type-mappings yourself when
-conform to `com.inuoe.jzon` type-mappings yourself when defining your tool (defined
+defining your tool (defined
 [here](https://github.com/Zulu-Inuoe/jzon?tab=readme-ov-file#type-mappings).
 Additionally,
 then, see the documentation on supported OpenAI JSON Schema keywords
 [here](https://platform.openai.com/docs/guides/structured-outputs?api-mode=chat#supported-schemas).
 For